 Capital One Transfer Partners: Hotels

-*Note that Choice Privileges will join the program as a 1 to 1 partner in 2021.
+*Note that Choice Privileges is scheduled to join the program as a 1 to 1 partner in late 2021.

 Capital One Transfer Partners: Airlines